BleuBleu/KiraStudioPublic/Docs/docs/effects.md

 * **Mode** : Various delaying mode supporting both mono and stereo.
 Ping-pong makes the audio continuously bounce from L/R, while cross swaps L/R.
 * **Wet/Dry Mix** : Ratio of the delayed to dry signal to mix in.
 * **Units** : The units to use for the delay amount, can be seconds or quarter notes, to more easily sync up with the song.
+When using quarter notes, you are still limited to a maximum of 1 second of delay.
 * **Delay** : The delay amount, in the unit chosen.
 * **Feedback** : Controls how much delayed signal is re-fed into the delay, affecting echo repetitions and decay length.
 * **Filter** : Optional filter to apply to the delayed echoes.